KAY-imaging/OA-pipeline/README.md

 **Ratio of Vessel Mask to background ROI** : The ratio of Vessel mask volume to the background ROI volume.

+### Statistical analysis

+In the final steps the workflow performs a statistical analysis using the statannot (v.
+0.2.3) python library upgraded with a two-sample KS test allowing for the comparison of two samples; also, it allows to determine whether both come from the same distribution (the null hypothesis).

+The two-sample KS test checks for any kind of violations of the null hypothesis - different variances, medians or distributions.
+However, this test is unable to report any confidence intervals.
+If the obtained P-value is smaller than the significance level, we conclude that the two compared samples came from the different populations.
+This test is used for "per segment" features.

+The Kruskal-Wallis test is used to find if at least one group differs from the other groups.
+The null hypothesis states that all the samples are the same.
+This test is well suitable for small samples (less than 30) that are not-normally distributed and can be applied to "per image" features.

+By defining the parameter **sns.violinplot** or **sns.boxplot** the user can choose violin plots or boxplots for data representation.
+It depends on the specific user’s task as they highlight different aspects of the data.
+Boxplots are best used for a simple representation of the data distribution.
+Violin plots provide a combination of boxplots and kernel density plots adding the frequency of data points at different values.
+This allows to visualize the distribution density including valleys and peaks and is especially useful for non-Gaussian distributions.

 ---